xavriley/crepe_notes/README.md

 a) the gradient of the pitch contour from CREPE
 b) the (inverse) confidence of the pitch estimate from CREPE

 This gives us a new signal which is a reliable indicator of note onsets, which we can then use to segment the pitch contour into discrete notes.
-For more details please see the paper.
+For more details please see the paper or the demo video above.

 Caveats
 -------

-Doesn't handle repeated notes well.
-This is also more likely to produce spurious extra notes in quiet sections, but these can be filtered by velocity in other midi programs.
+CREPE only works for monophonic audio, which means CREPE Notes only works for monophonic audio too.
+If you need polyphonic transcription, check out [Basic Pitch](https://basicpitch.spotify.com/).

+Due to the way the algorithm works, repeated notes at the same pitch are treated as a special case and have to fall back to using a standard onset detector (madmom).
+The results might vary depending on the type of music you want to transcribe.
+For example, in a jazz saxophone solo it's relatively uncommon to repeat the same note.
+In a rock bass line however the opposite is true.

 Roadmap
 -------

--[ ] (Distant goal) Add UI to aid with picking thresholds for velocity and note length -[ ] Experiment with edge preserving smoothing on the confidence thresholds to reduce spurious grace notes/glissandi
+-[ ] (Distant goal) Add UI to aid with picking thresholds for velocity and note length -[x] Experiment with edge preserving smoothing on the confidence thresholds to reduce spurious grace notes/glissandi

 Credits
 -------